 Request to Return from a Leave of Absence.
 A student wishing to return following an approved Leave of Absence must submit a written request to the Dean of KYCOM and must have completed all steps outlined in their Leave of Absence approval letter and submitted all requested documentation (if applicable).
-For example, students granted a Leaves of Absence for medical reasons are typically required to submit documentation from their physician indicating that they can continue their education.
-Students who are granted a Leave of Absence - Not in

-Good Standing may be required to meet with the Promotion and Matriculation (P&M) Committee before they return to classes.
+For example, students granted a Leaves of Absence for medical reasons are typically required to submit documentation from their physician or medical provider indicating that they are well enough to continue their medical education.
+Students may also be required by the KYCOM Dean to meet with the Academic Progress Committee (APC) before they return to classes.

-Students cannot register for classes after a Leave of Absence until all obligations to the University (financial, etc.) are fulfilled.
+Students cannot register for classes or return to coursework after a Leave of Absence until all obligations to the University (financial, etc.) are fulfilled and all directives by the KYCOM Dean and/or their designee(s) have been completed.

 Administrative Leave.
-The KYCOM Dean may place a student on Administrative Leave when it is determined to be in the best interest of the student to overcome challenges hindering their academic and/or professional success.
-The Promotions and Matriculation (P&M) Committee, Professional Conduct and Ethics (PC&E) Committee, and/or KYCOM Director of Student Affairs and Academic Excellence may recommend students for Administrative Leave.
+The KYCOM Dean may place a student on Administrative Leave when they determine it to be in the best interest of the student to overcome challenges hindering their academic and/or professional success.
+The Academic Progress Committee (APC), Professional Conduct and Ethics (PC&E) Committee, and/or KYCOM Director of Student Affairs and Academic Excellence may recommend students for Administrative Leave.
 Students placed on Administrative Leave will be notified by the KYCOM Dean in writing, including its start date, length, and requirements to return.

 Student Withdrawal or Dismissal.
 KYCOM strongly encourages students who are considering withdrawing to speak with the KYCOM Office of Student Affairs, the KYCOM Dean, and their faculty advisor before making any decisions.
 Students who wish to withdraw or who are dismissed must complete the exit procedure to ensure that all required documentation is in order and that all obligations to the University have been met.
-The exit procedure involves the return of the student's KYCOM identification card, return of equipment, and obtaining required signatures from the Library, Business Office, and Financial Aid Office to certify that the student has met and cleared all obligations to the University and KYCOM.
+The exit procedure involves the return of the student's University identification card, return of equipment, and obtaining required signatures from the Library, Business Office, and Financial Aid Office to certify that the student has met and cleared all obligations to the University and KYCOM.
 KYCOM equipment must be returned within 10 business days of the student's separation from KYCOM.
 The University of Pikeville will withhold all student records until the exit procedure is completed and all required equipment is returned.
 Students may be subject to additional penalties in accordance with published University policies and procedures for failing to complete exit procedures and returning equipment.